During this “Ecuador Hummingbirds & More Photo Tour ~ 2020” we’ll focus on the winged wildlife of this amazingly biodiverse little nation.

 You will receive an extensive dossier as your photo tour grows closer and it will include, among lots of other things, packing lists for both photography equipment & personal items.

-In the meantime, if you’re wondering what sort of photography equipment you might need for your “Winged Wonders of Ecuador Photo Tour,” here is the EQUIPMENT CHECKLIST (PDF) I send out with the dossier.
+In the meantime, if you’re wondering what sort of photography equipment you might need for your “ECUADOR Hummingbirds & More Photo Tour 2020” here is the EQUIPMENT CHECKLIST (PDF) we send out with your dossier.